 13. Homemade Sidewalk Paint

-Mix cornstarch, water, and food colouring in equal parts to make a thick, vibrant sidewalk paint.
-Fill muffin tin cups with different colours and give your toddler a wide brush to paint directly on the driveway or patio.
-It washes off with water and keeps them busy for a very long time.
+Mix cornstarch, water, and food coloring in equal parts to make a thick, vibrant sidewalk paint.
+Give your toddler a wide brush to paint directly on the driveway.

 14. Tie-Dye with Rubber Bands

-Buy a few plain white cotton onesies or toddler t-shirts and a tie-dye kit.
-Let your toddler twist and rubber-band the fabric before you add the dye, then help them squeeze the colour on.
-The big reveal when you unfold the rubber bands is one of the most satisfying moments in summer crafting.
+Buy a few plain white cotton onesies or t-shirts and a tie-dye kit.
+Let your toddler twist and rubber-band the fabric before you help them squeeze the dye on.

 Learning Through Play

-Summer does not need to feel like school, but it is a perfect time to weave in activities that build key toddler skills like counting, sorting, colour recognition, and fine motor development, all while feeling like pure fun.
+Summer is a perfect time to weave in activities that build key toddler skills like counting, sorting, color recognition, and fine motor development.

 15. Colour Sorting Water Play

-Fill several cups or small buckets with water tinted different colours using food colouring.
-Give your toddler a set of coloured pom-poms, plastic eggs, or small toys and ask them to sort each one into the cup that matches its colour.
-Add turkey basters or small ladles for transferring and you have a full sensory learning activity.
+Fill several cups with water tinted different colors using food coloring.
+Give your toddler colored pom-poms or plastic eggs and ask them to sort each one into the cup that matches.

 16. Shape and Number Chalk Walk

 Draw large shapes, numbers, and letters on the pavement with chalk.
-Call out a shape and have your toddler run and jump into it.
-Then switch to numbers and count together out loud as they jump.
-Physical movement combined with learning is the most effective teaching method for toddlers at this age.
+Call out a shape or number and have your toddler run and jump into it.

 17. Vegetable Garden Patch